-Rivera’s work in e-commerce personalization attracted Philip Morris International’s attention, the largest producer of tobacco goods in the world.
+Rivera’s work in e-commerce personalization attracted Philip Morris International’s attention, the largest producer of tobacco goods globally.
 As a data science manager, his mandate was to establish the company’s data science capabilities in Russia and form one of the first data science groups within the eighty-thousand employees’ organization.

 In 2017, he transitioned to academia and joined the research group of Prof. Evgeny Burnaev, the Advanced Data Analytics in Science and Engineering Group, at the Skolkovo Institute of Science and Technology.

 He has pursued research at the intersection of Machine Learning, Topological Data Analysis, and Time Series Data.
-He is the author of more than twelve peer-reviewed articles in time series, sequences, forecasting, user modeling, and resource allocation.
+He is the author of more than twelve peer-reviewed articles on time series, sequences, forecasting, user modeling, and resource allocation.

 Rodrigo Rivera completed his Ph.D. coursework and most of his doctoral research in two years while working as a university researcher.
 His research work interested international institutions such as the Mexican National Council of Science and Technology, the Hans Weisser Foundation, and the German Economy Foundation.

 The desire for social impact drives Rivera’s research.
-His work in machine learning applications aims at reducing food waste in emerging markets through an optimal distribution and optimization of the supply chain.
+His work in machine learning applications aims at reducing food waste in emerging markets through optimal distribution and optimization of the supply chain.

-He also holds a master degree in Big Data Systems from the Higher School of Economics in Moscow, Russia, as well as a graduate certificate in Technology Management from the Center of Digital Technology and Management, a joint institution of the two universities in Munich, the Ludwig-Maximilians-Universität München (LMU) and the Technische Universität München (TUM).
+He also holds a master’s degree in Big Data Systems from the Higher School of Economics in Moscow, Russia, as well as a graduate certificate in Technology Management from the Center of Digital Technology and Management, a joint institution of the two universities in Munich, the Ludwig-Maximilians-Universität München (LMU) and the Technische Universität München (TUM).